 Cirrhosis is a common cause of end-stage liver disease.
-It is a chronic liver disease.
+It's a chronic liver disease.
 It happens when healthy liver tissue is replaced with scar tissue.
 This stops the liver from working correctly.

-Other diseases that may lead to end-stage liver disease include:
+Other diseases that may lead to end-stage liver disease or other reasons for liver transplant include:

 - Biliary atresia.
 A rare disease of the liver and bile ducts that occurs in newborns.